GovTechSG/seed-docs-new/additional-resources/glossary.md

 Device which is not a GSIB.
 This could be your personal device, or a device issued by your vendor or agency.

-You must enrol this device with SEED (GovTech's MDM solution) in order to access SGTS resources, products and services that requires SEED.
+You must enrol this device with SEED (GovTech's MDM solution) in order to access SGTS resources, products and services which requires SEED.

 ### non-SE GSIB

+It is a non-Secured Email (SE) GSIB device.
+This non-SE GSIB device is assigned to public officers and vendors.
 If you are using a non-SE GSIB device, every time you log in to your device, you will be prompted to enter your BitLocker PIN.
 You can access the internet and intranet using this device.

-> **Note**<br>
+> **Note**:<br>
 > You cannot onboard this device to SEED.

 ### SE GSIB